Prehistory: Neolithic

 Settlements became more permanent, some with circular houses made of mudbrick with a single room.
-Settlements might have a surrounding stone wall to keep domesticated animals in and hostile tribes out.
-Later settlements have rectangular mud-brick houses where the family lived in single or multiple rooms.
+These settlements may have a surrounding stone wall to keep domesticated animals in and hostile tribes out.
+Later settlements have rectangular mud-brick houses in which families lived in single or multiple rooms.
 Burial findings suggest an ancestor cult with preserved skulls of the dead.
 The Vinča culture may have created the earliest system of writing.
 The megalithic temple complexes of Ġgantija are notable for their gigantic structures.
 Although some late Eurasian Neolithic societies formed complex stratified chiefdoms or even states, states evolved in Eurasia only with the rise of metallurgy, and most Neolithic societies on the whole were relatively simple and egalitarian.
 Most clothing appears to have been made of animal skins, as indicated by finds of large numbers of bone and antler pins which are ideal for fastening leather.
 Wool cloth and linen might have become available during the later Neolithic, as suggested by finds of perforated stones that (depending on size) may have served as spindle whorls or loom weights.